Healthy Homes Assessment Hastings Central

 • Does the home have sufficient ventilation including extractor fans?

-The consequences of not having the Healthy Home with regard to lawful Residential Tenancies Act and consequently falling on the wrong side of a tenancy services ruling could be significant for property owners and landlords.
-For expert advice get in touch now and schedule your rental properties house evaluation.
+The repercussions of not having the Healthy Home with regard to the Residential Tenancies Act and consequently falling on the wrong side of the tenancy services ruling can be extremely costly for landlords and property managers.
+For specialist guidance, contact us today and book your rental property home assessment.

 home assessments for rental properties